PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 ## Issue state & labels

-Github has only two states for issues: open and closed.
+GitHub has only two states for issues: open and closed.
 We use labels to keep track of issue type, intermediate state, severity and resolution.

 ### Main Labels